alshdavid-labs/portfolio/README.md

 I was hired as a front end engineer, so I turned my focus on contributing to the discussion in the domain I occupied.

+At the time, the legacy system was written in AngularJS, the older form of Angular which bared little resemblance to the new Angular.

-At the time, the front running technology of choice was Vue.
+The technology leading as it's potential replacement was Vue.
 Having some experience with Vue, I felt the tool wasn't mature enough to trust in an enterprise setting.

-We required a lot of tools, utilities and features which I felt would have a higher likelihood of existing inside the Angular ecosystem over the Vue ecosystem.
+THe Zip product would require a lot of tools, utilities and features which I felt would have a higher likelihood of existing inside the Angular ecosystem over the Vue ecosystem.

-To illustrate my point, I prepared multiple documents which I organised and presented to the head of engineering and other engineering leadership.
+To illustrate my point, I prepared multiple documents which I organised and presented to the engineering leadership.

 Here is one of the documents I prepared [vue-vs-angular.pdf](documents/vue-vs-angular.pdf)